jasongrimes/jekyll-chapterbook/README.md

 It was created with the following objectives:

+- Output a portable, flat folder of static html that can be used offline or hosted anywhere.
 - Support all standard parts of a book, including front matter, back matter, chapters, parts, etc.
 - Support frequently reorganizing chapters and parts without breaking existing links.
 - Make the work in progress publicly available in a useful way,